A Level Physics Online Course CIE

 Available

-This International A Level Physics Course with Cambridge builds on the skills acquired at GCSE (or equivalent) level.
+This International A Level Physics CIE Course with Cambridge builds on the skills acquired at GCSE (or equivalent) level.
 The syllabus includes the main theoretical concepts which are fundamental to the subject, a section on some current applications of physics, and a strong emphasis on advanced practical skills.
 Practical skills are assessed in a timetabled practical examination.

 The emphasis throughout is on the understanding of concepts and the application of physics ideas in novel contexts as well as on the acquisition of knowledge.
 The course encourages creative thinking and problem-solving skills which are transferable to any future career path.